TechnoVisionDev/IronChest/README.md

 ## Extra Chests - Fabric Mod
 Extra Chests is a complete Fabric port of the original Iron Chest mod.
-It adds a variety of new chests to the game that can each be upgraded.
-Check out the mod [here](https://www.curseforge.com/minecraft/mc-mods/extrachests)!
+It adds a variety of new chests to the game with different storage sizes.
+Each chest can each be upgraded over time as you collect and store more materials!
+Check out and download the mod [here](https://www.curseforge.com/minecraft/mc-mods/extrachests)!

 ### Connect With Me: